Teungku Chik di Tiro: Biography

-Di Tiro was born to Tengku Sjech Abdullah and Siti Aisyah in Tiro, Pedir, Aceh Sultanate, in 1836.
-Until the age of 15, he studied with his father; he then began studying with his uncle, Teungku Chik Dayah Tjut di Tiro.
+Di Tiro was born to Tengku Syekh Abdullah and Siti Aisyah in Tiro, Pedir, Aceh Sultanate, in 1836.
+Until the age of 15, he studied with his father; he then began studying with his uncle, Teungku Chik Dayah Cut di Tiro.
 After studying under several more teachers, he moved to Aceh Besar and spent two years there.
-By day he would study Islam and by night he would join his fellows in fighting against Dutch colonials.
+During the day he studied Islam and at night he joined his friends in the struggle against the Dutch colonialists.
 He was eventually called home to Tiro, where he began teaching with his uncle.

 After several years as a teacher, di Tiro went on the hajj to Mecca.
 There, he met several Islamic leaders and other revolutionaries from Sumatra, Java, and Borneo; through discussions on imperialism and colonialism, di Tiro became more interested in fighting against the Dutch.

 One day in 1880, after di Tiro returned to Tiro, a group of guerrilla fighters came through, looking for an ulama (religious leader) to lead the fight.
-Di Tiro volunteered and joined the guerrillas in their base in Gunung Miram.
+Di Tiro volunteered and joined the guerrillas in their base in Mount Miram.
 He then traveled throughout Aceh.
 Every time he stopped in a town, he would deliver lectures at a mosque about holy war and how it was their duty to fight against unbelievers.
-At the same time, he sent letters to other ulama to call them to war, determined to have driven the Dutch out of Aceh by 1883.
+At the same time, he sent letters to other ulama to call them to war, determined to have the Dutch driven out of Aceh by 1883.

-Soon di Tiro and the ulama had collected 6,000 soldiers to fight against the Dutch, as well as the support of the Sultan of Aceh.
+Soon di Tiro and the ulama had gathered 6,000 soldiers to fight against the Dutch, as well as the support of the Sultan of Aceh.
 The Dutch, although aware of the impending rebellion, remained unaware of di Tiro's identity.
 Soon his troops cut communications between Dutch fortresses and established their own base in Mureu.
 Previous struggles in the 1870s had led the Dutch to double their numbers in Aceh.